CI HUBCI HUB SDK

 Available scripts

-The scaffolded project includes these npm scripts:
+The scaffolded project includes npm scripts that wrap the CLI:

 ScriptCommandDescription